 “If not us, then who?
 If not now, then when?
 Hillel the Elder Collective action enables groups of people to advance solutions to complex social and environmental challenges.

-Rebecca Watts Hull is an environmental sociologist with professional experience in environment education and advocacy.
-Since August 2019 she has served as Service Learning and Partnerships Specialist for the Center for Serve-Learn-Sustain at the Georgia Institute of Technology in Atlanta, Georgia.
+Rebecca Watts Hull is an environmental sociologist with professional experience in environmental education and advocacy.
+She is a Service Learning and Partnerships Specialist for the Center for Serve-Learn-Sustain and an Adjunct Academic Professional in the School of History and Sociology at the Georgia Institute of Technology in Atlanta, Georgia.
 Serve-Learn-Sustain (SLS) is the Institute’s Quality Enhancement Plan - a campus-wide academic initiative preparing students to use their disciplinary expertise to “create sustainable communities” in partnership with community, nonprofit, business, and academic stakeholders.

 Dr. Watts Hull’s research and teaching interests include environmental history and governance, sustainability, campus-based leadership and advocacy, and social movements.
 Most recently, her dissertation research examined variation in commitment to local and sustainable food purchasing and the impacts of student-led Real Food campaigns on U.S. college campuses.
 Her work with Serve-Learn-Sustain centers on connecting faculty and their teaching with community partners to advance student understanding and skills related to building sustainable communities.